ADD CONDITION

 Lactation Use

-If you are breastfeeding, you can feel reassured that there are no specific warnings or recommendations regarding nursing mothers in the information provided.
-Additionally, there are no particular considerations or precautions mentioned for lactation.
-This suggests that the product is generally considered safe for use while breastfeeding, but it's always a good idea to consult with your healthcare provider if you have any concerns or questions about your specific situation.
+If you are breastfeeding, you can feel reassured that there are no specific warnings or recommendations regarding nursing mothers or lactation in the information provided.
+This means that, based on the available data, there are no known risks associated with breastfeeding while using this medication.
+However, it's always a good idea to consult with your healthcare provider if you have any concerns or questions about your specific situation.

 Pediatric Use